thelearn-tech/weather-cli/README.md

 # weather-cli
-How to get weather in termux or in any cli systems
+How to get weather report in CLI , Auto installation script

 Install get weather report of your city in Linux in CLI mode